cailleyfactor/ct_lung_segmentation/README.md

 Detailed documentation is available by running the Doxyfile in the docs file in the root directory.
 This can be run by navigating in the docs file and running doxygen with:
 $doxygen

-# Auto-generation tool citations
-Used ChatGPT 4.0 for the following:
-- Generating names for figures based on their index values for producing examples of 2D slices with their corresponding predicted masks and true masks in `main.py`:
-    - Alongside the existing code for plotting the values, used the prompt: "how to name these files based on their unique index".
-- Improving the plot_images function in `main.py`:
-    - Code was submitted to ChatGPT alongside the prompt: "How to fix the code such that the three images produced for each index in the loop make a 3x3 grid"
-- Flattening y_pred and y_true in the forward method of the Soft Dice Loss in loss.py":
-    - Alongside their dimensions and the existing code, submitted the prompt: "Best way to flatten these images".

-GitHub Copilot was used to help write documentation for the doxygen and comments within the code.

 # License
 Released 2024 by Cailley Factor.